Intrinsic Dirac Behavior of Scalar Curvature in a Quaternionic Weyl-Cartan Geometry: Quaternionic Dirac Theory

 From the viewpoint of the theory of equation (\ref{geometric.wave.eq}), second order Dirac Theory is expected to be more fundamental than first order Dirac Theory, which can be derived from a single, second order, chiral equation\cite{sakurai}.
 In that same spirit, there is a spinor action principle which leads directly to the second order, spinor Dirac Equation forms, as opposed to the standard Dirac action which leads to the first order equations\cite{bade.jehle,morse.feshbach,rotelli}.
 The second order equations follow from {\samepage } where the $ CC $ is the complex conjugate of all that precedes it in the brackets, $ \bar{ \zeta } = {}^{\dagger} \zeta \gamma^{0} $, and

 However, the action of equation (\ref{action.2nd}) does {\it not} give standard Dirac Theory.
 This is easily seen in a chiral representation, where the two chiral parts of $ \zeta $ will each obey a second order Dirac Equation form, but without any first order Dirac Equations relating them to each other.
 The two chiral parts are actually independent of each other.
 J. T. Wheeler pointed out to me that this independence is equivalent to the presence of a negative energy density ghost wavefunction field, in addition to the standard positive energy density wavefunction field\cite{wheeler.trans,rankin.9404023}.
 Moreover, the same situation arises in the theory that leads to equation (\ref{geometric.wave.eq}), meaning that it also includes such a ghost.
 For that reason, the action of equation (\ref{action.2nd}) remains of interest here, since it generates the analogous Dirac Theory generalization.
-And, it is also more amenable to modifications which yield the general relativistic ``conformal term'' inherited from equation (\ref{def.identity}) instead of the $ {\textstyle{{1} \over {4}}} \hat R \psi $ type of term that results in standard Dirac Theory from the interaction of spin and the Riemann Tensor (see the appendix in reference \cite{rankin.caqg}).
+And, it is also amenable to modifications which yield the general relativistic ``conformal term'' inherited from equation (\ref{def.identity}), instead of the $ {\textstyle{{1} \over {4}}} \hat R \psi $ type of term that results from the standard general relativistic formulation of the {\it spinor} form of Dirac Theory (see the appendix in reference \cite{rankin.caqg}).
 Clearly equation (\ref{def.identity}) points to a coefficient of $ {\textstyle{{1} \over {6}}} $ rather than $ {\textstyle{{1} \over {4}}} $.
-That point is not trivial, because if confirmed by observation, it would imply that the standard, first order Dirac Equations are only valid in the special relativistic limit.
-As they currently stand, when General Relativity is important, they would not give the correct conformal term in the second order form of the wave equation.